“This is a regional restaurant with rare attention to detail in a lovely location. Just the place, in fact, for a vineyard restaurant.”

 Our À la Carte Menu, allows you to wander through the menu options and select your own dishes.
+We offer three courses for $105 per person.
 Menus are indicative only and subject to change.

 Our menus can also be enjoyed with a selection of wines matched by our Head Sommelier Xavier Vigier to further enhance your dining experience.

 We have two wine lists available in our restaurant, a smaller wine list offering wines by the glass, half bottles, wine flights and other drinks, or for wine enthusiasts there is a larger wine list curated over many years.